How Do Diesel Generators Work?

 The Basics of Diesel Generators

-A diesel generator has three main components — the engine, the alternator, and the control system.
-Each plays a critical role in ensuring the generator produces electricity efficiently and safely.
+A diesel generator set consists of three core components: the diesel engine, the alternator, and the control system.
+Each part plays an essential role in delivering stable and reliable power.

 The Engine: The Power Source